Moratorium on Forfeiture of Business Tenancies and Measures to Protect Tenants against Rent Collection

 The key points to be aware of are:

-- From the day that the Bill receives Royal Assent until 30 June 2020 (“the Relevant Period”), a landlord may not forfeit a commercial lease for non-payment of rent.
-The Bill defines “rent” as including any sum a tenant is liable to pay under a commercial tenancy.
-This means that, in theory, the restriction applies to non-payment of rent, service charges, insurance rent or other any other sums due under the lease.
+- The emergency Coronavirus Bill, later enacted by Section 82 of the Coronavirus Act 2020, imposed a moratorium on forfeiture, which on 16 June 2021 was extended until 25 March 2022.
+This means that a landlord may not forfeit a commercial lease for non-payment of rent until the end of March 2022.
+“Rent” is defined as including any sum a tenant is liable to pay under a commercial tenancy.
+This means that, in theory, the restriction applies to non-payment of rent, service charges, insurance rent and any other sums due under the lease.
+A landlord’s right to forfeit for non-payment of rent is specifically preserved and cannot be waived unless such waiver is given expressly in writing.

 - A landlord cannot waive the right to forfeit unless it expressly chooses to do so.
-This means that once the Relevant Period has expired, the landlord may be able to take action to forfeit in respect of a failure to pay the rent due on the March quarter day.
+This means that once the moratorium has expired, the landlord may be able to take action to forfeit in respect of a failure to pay the rent due on the June 2021 quarter day.

-- Neither the County nor the High Court can grant an order forfeiting a lease which gives a landlord possession prior to the end of the Relevant Period.
+- Neither the County nor the High Court can grant an order forfeiting a lease which gives a landlord possession prior to March 2022.

-- A landlord will not be able to rely on a failure to pay the rent during the Relevant Period to support an application to oppose the grant of a new business tenancy under the Landlord and Tenant Act 1954 on the grounds of a persistent failure or delay by the tenant in paying the rent.
+- A landlord will not be able to rely on a failure to pay the rent to support an application to oppose the grant of a new business tenancy under the Landlord and Tenant Act 1954 on the grounds of a persistent failure or delay by the tenant in paying the rent during the relevant period of 26 March 2020 until 25 March 2022.

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.